 These brackets are crap.

 You might want to use them to determine the preliminary position of the optical trigger.
 After that, spend some time fabricating a proper bracket to hold the optical trigger.
-I fabricated a bracket from sheet-metal stock that met my requirements (red arrow below) Determine preliminary position of the bracket by temporarily mounting the optical trigger and shutter wheel.
+I fabricated a bracket from sheet-metal stock that met my requirements (yellow arrow below).
+Determine preliminary position of the bracket by temporarily mounting the optical trigger and shutter wheel.
 Suggest you design some adjustability in the bracket, you will need it.

 Install the optical trigger.
 Temporarily connect the Crane amplifier to the optical trigger and ignition coil.